box-products/handbook/international-travel-guide.md

 - [iOS](https://support.apple.com/en-us/HT201265): Settings > Safari > Clear History and Website Data
 - [Android](https://support.google.com/chrome/answer/95647?co=GENIE.Platform%3DAndroid&hl=en): Chrome > Settings >
   Privacy > Clear browsing data.
 Check Cookies and site data; uncheck all the other items. > Clear data.
-- SALT Insure source code:
+- SALT source code:
-  - Make an encrypted archive of your SALT Insure git repos so you can download and restore it after you're through customs.
+  - Make an encrypted archive of your SALT git repos so you can download and restore it after you're through customs.
-  - Delete all SALT Insure source code from your laptop.
+  - Delete all SALT source code from your laptop.
 - Other sensitive documents:
   - Same deal as source code.
 Make an encrypted backup and remove from your laptop.
 - Dropbox: